jbain-ANDREW/cadence-tutorials/docs/index.md

-# Welcome to the Cadence Tutorial Site
+# Welcome to the CMU Cadence Reference Pages

-This site will help you get started using Cadence tools at CMU.
+This site will help you get started with Cadence at CMU and will also explain how to update the site itself (at end)

 ## 📚 Tutorials